gvoze32/NotFollow/README.md

 ## License

-This project is licensed under the AGPL License.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) License.
 See the LICENSE file for details.

 ## Contributing